xdevplatform/SnowBotDev/docs/wm-setup-script.md

 require_relative '../app/helpers/generate_direct_message_content'
 ```

 Since this script depends on the @SnowBotDev's DM content, content that differs from bot to bot, you'll want this script's functionality in the same language as the rest of your bot.
-If you are developing with Node.js, then check out this [Node-based Welcome Message sccript].
+If you are developing with Node.js, then check out this [Node-based Welcome Message script].

 See the project's Gemfile for more details about what gems are needed for the Sinatra web app.